LiskArchive/lisk-mobile/CONTRIBUTING.md

 ## Finding first issue
 Go to [issues tab](https://github.com/LiskHQ/lisk-mobile/issues) and look for

-*`good first issue`* - it is a label for tasks that are perfect for people who want to start with lisk-mobile.
+*✏️ `good first issue`* - it is a label for tasks that are perfect for people who want to start with lisk-mobile.

 ## Reporting issues